thegooddocsproject/templates/style-guide/about-style-guide.md

 This section includes a table to highlight terms that are unique to your project, or which conflict with your default style guide.
-For example, the Google Developer's Guide uses "open source" but our project prefers "open-source" when used as an adjective, as in "open-source software."
+For example, the Google developer documentation guide uses "open source" but our project prefers "open-source" when used as an adjective, as in "open-source software."

 ## About the "Topic types and templates" section